kno10/python-kmedoids/paper.md

 by exploiting redundancies when computing swaps for all k existing medoids.
 Originally FasterPAM was implemented in Java and published within the open-source library ELKI [@Schubert/Zimek/2019a].

-# Statement of need

-To make the recent algorithmic improvements to k-medoids clustering available to a wider audience, we made an easy to use package available to the Rust and Python communities.

 Here, we introduce the ``kmedoids`` Rust crate (https://github.com/kno10/rust-kmedoids) along with a Python wrapper package ``kmedoids`` (https://github.com/kno10/python-kmedoids) to make this fast algorithm easier to employ by researchers in various fields.
 We implemented the FasterPAM approach, the original PAM, and the "Alternating" (k-means-style) approach.
 The implementation can be used with arbitrary dissimilarities and distances, as it requires a dissimilarity matrix as input.

+# Statement of need

+To make the recent algorithmic improvements to k-medoids clustering available to a wider audience, we made an easy to use package available to the Rust and Python communities, to enable researchers to easily explore k-medoids clustering on their data sets, which so far is not available for example in the popular package scikit-learn (to which we include a compatible API).

 We chose Rust for the core functionality because of its high reliability, security, and performance, and a Python wrapper for ease of use.
 Both parts are documented following community best practice